gallenc/solent2Public/workup/experimental/session2/Exercise1c.md

-# Exercise 1b further examples
+# Exercise 1b further examples - request objects

-These exercises follow on from [Exercise 1](../session2/Exercise1.md) and use the same project you created.
+These exercises follow on from [Exercise 1b](../session2/Exercise1b.md) and use the same project you created.

 ## 5. Using forms to create requests